 There are numerous other studies/cases which follow a similar narrative with women having normal pregnancies (2) but as with the study above, the number of patients are always far too small to draw a sound conclusion about the safety profile of botox injections during pregnancy.
 The truth is we probably won’t ever have a robust clinical trial because it would be unethical to conduct one.
 And so, it’s always better to err on the side of caution when we don’t have the answer.

 Our perspective will always be aligned with the medical guidance.
 Avoid anti-wrinkle injections if you are pregnant, trying to become pregnant or currently breast feeding.
 Once you have stopped breast feeding, it is perfectly safe for you to have wrinkle-relaxing injections for cosmetic procedures.
 If you do have any further questions, please ensure that you consult a medically trained aesthetic practitioner.

-What happens if you find out you’re pregnant after having a cosmetic injection?
+What happens if you find out you’re pregnant after having a botox injection?